austinchong01/file-frontend/README.md

 The application uses Prisma with the following main models:
 - **User**: User authentication and profile
 - **File**: File metadata and Cloudinary references
-- **Folder**: Folder organization and hierarchy

 ## Known Issues

-- File preview may not work for all file types
+- File preview will not work for all file types
-- Large file uploads may timeout on slower connections
+- Large file uploads may timeout
 - Prone to code injection
 - No drag-and-drop functionality
 - No nested folder functionality